Boumlik-Brahim/Inception/README.md

 4. **`container_name`**:

-    In a docker-compose.yml file, the container_name field is used to specify the name that should be given to a container when it is created by docker-compose.
+    The container_name field is used to specify the name that should be given to a container when it is created by docker-compose.

     The general syntax for the container_name field in the docker-compose.yml file is:
     `services:`

         <service_name>: